aguegu/sourcekit.cc/PiTray-mini.md

 ## CM4 with eMMC (Flashing Guide)

-1. Unplug micro SD card from PiTray if any.
+1. Power Off.
+Unplug micro SD card from PiTray if any.

 2. Mount the CM4 (with eMMC) on PiTray. _CAUTION: be careful of the CM4 position, align the CM4 layout corner marks and holes, otherwise CM4 or PiTray would get damaged_